Key national information sources

 Working Safely During Coronavirus

+You should work from home where you can.
 If you are classed as extremely clinically vulnerable, you may want to speak to your employer about making alternative arrangements so you can work from home.
+Information and guidance on a safe working environment for employers and employees during Covid-19 can be found here.

 Access to Work provides support for the disability-related extra costs of working at home that are beyond standard reasonable adjustments an employer must provide.